Composable Verification in the Circuit-Model via Magic-Blindness: Blinding Magic in Delegated Quantum Computations

 \subsubsection{Removing the back-and-forth communication between Client and Server}

-Protocol \ref{protocol:mblind_DQC-bf} has a practical caveat.
-It uses a two-way quantum communication channel since it requires the Client, for consecutive calls to Protocol~\ref{protocol:blind-gate}, to receive $n$ qubits, decrypt them, encrypt them again, and re-send---this is also the case for the last call between Protocol~\ref{protocol:blind-gate} and Protocol~\ref{protocol:blind-meas}.
+Protocol~\ref{protocol:mblind_DQC-bf} has a practical caveat.
+It uses a two-way quantum communication channel since it requires the Client, for consecutive calls to Protocol~\ref{protocol:blind-gate}, to receive $n$ qubits, decrypt them, encrypt them again, and re-send them---this is also the case for the last call between Protocol~\ref{protocol:blind-gate} and Protocol~\ref{protocol:blind-meas}.
 In this section, we show that this "back-and-forth" communication can be removed.
-Actually, the first forward (encrypted) quantum communication is required.
-Then, instead of receiving, decrypting, re-encrypting, re-sending qubits, the Client can simply instruct the Server to keep the qubits, and considering the decryption keys as new encryption keys, kept hidden from the Server.
-Doing so yields in Protocol \ref{protocol:mblind_DQC}.
-Intuitively, it implements the same transformation as Protocol \ref{protocol:mblind_DQC-bf} (since it is a particular case) and thus is also indistingushable from Resource \ref{resource:mblind_DQC} for any unbounded distinguisher. \begin{protocoll} \end{protocoll} \begin{theorem} The Magic-Blind Delegated Quantum Computation Protocol without Back-and-Forth, Protocol~\ref{protocol:mblind_DQC} perfectly constructs Resource~\ref{resource:mblind_DQC} in the Abstract Cryptography framework. \end{theorem}
+The first forward (encrypted) quantum communication is still required.
+Then, instead of receiving, decrypting, re-encrypting, and re-sending qubits, the Client can simply instruct the Server to keep the qubits while treating the decryption keys as new encryption keys kept hidden from the Server.
+Doing so yields Protocol~\ref{protocol:mblind_DQC}.
+Indeed, we replace the textbook execution of Protocols~\ref{protocol:blind-gate} and~\ref{protocol:blind-meas} by equivalent procedures in which the Client neither sends freshly encrypted qubits nor receives qubits to decrypt, since the Server keeps the qubits. \begin{protocoll} \end{protocoll}